 South Fulton – The city of South Fulton passed an ordinance (South Fulton Ordinance 2019-004, dated Jan.
 22, 2019) that Banned the Box on applications for public sector jobs and also on applications for jobs with vendors that contract with the city.
 Background checks are postponed until the city/contractor has determined that the applicant is qualified for the position or is being interviewed.
 The ordinance further specifies that criminal convictions will not prohibit employment with the city, as long as the conviction is not in any way directly related to the job the applicant is applying for.

 Note: This information is not intended to be legal advice.
-Please consult with your own legal counsel for advice related to your state/locality.
+Please consult with your own legal counsel for advice related to background checks in Georgia.